 One of the most striking features of the brain is the abundant synaptic connections between nerve cells.
 These connections allow very rapid signalling between nerve cells and serve as the fundamental mechanism for information processing and storage in the brain.
-Our laboratory is interested in the function of these synaptic connections and we are studying 3 important questions within this general area:
+Prof Augustine’s laboratory is interested in the function of these synaptic connections and they are studying 3 important questions within this general area:

 Molecular basis of neurotransmitter release from neurons

 The rapid secretion of chemical signals (neurotransmitters) serves as the basis for communication between neurons.
-We are identifying the proteins that are involved in the synaptic vesicle trafficking reactions underlying neurotransmitter secretion, with particular emphasis on proteins involved in exocytosis and endocytosis.
-Our current research is largely focussed on the functions of synapsins, a family of proteins whose functions include cross-linking vesicles into a “reserve pool”.
-The questions we are pursuing include: (1) Why are there so many different synapsin isoforms? and (2) What unique functions do these isoforms serve at different types of synapses?
+They are identifying the proteins that are involved in the synaptic vesicle trafficking reactions underlying neurotransmitter secretion, with particular emphasis on proteins involved in exocytosis and endocytosis.
+Their current research is largely focused on the functions of synapsins, a family of proteins whose functions include cross-linking vesicles into a “reserve pool”.
+The questions they are pursuing include: (1) Why are there so many different synapsin isoforms? and (2) What unique functions do these isoforms serve at different types of synapses?

-In these projects, our lab employs a wide range of techniques including electrophysiology, molecular biology, optical microscopy, computational approaches, and optogenetics.
+In these projects, Prof Augustine’s lab employs a wide range of technologies including electrophysiology, neuronal cell biology, molecular biology, optical microscopy, computational approaches, and optogenetics.